עברית | English |

 Representatives of Chai visited the wounded soldiers of Operation Molten Lead.Amongst the injured wad a brother of a student in the Chai School.
 All of the children and staff are praying for his speedy recovery.
 Please join us in praying for Ben the son of Katie Shifra.

-MK Marina Solodkin Visits Chabad Ashkelon Institutions
+MK Marina Solodkin Visits Chai Ashkelon Institutions

-Member of Knesset Marina Solodkin visited Chabad Ashkelon and left with the promise of her office working together with Rabbi Lieberman to continue to support the needy of Ashkelon and Jewish education.
+Member of Knesset Marina Solodkin visited Chai Ashkelon and left with the promise of her office working together with Rabbi Lieberman to continue to support the needy of Ashkelon and Jewish education.
 During her visit to the Shlavim Center she immediately expressed her desire to see it up and running as soon as possible MORE PICTURES

-Chabad Ashkelon Stands with Sderot
+Chai Ashkelon Stands with Sderot

 South African Jews Support Ashkelon's Children

 The South African Jewish community showed their support to the children of Ashkelon who as of late have been under rocket fire from Gaza.
 With much love they prepared hundreds of gift packages filled with toys and surprises for the kids, all handled under the caring eye of DIVOTE.
-To the children of one of Chabad Ashkelon's day care centers this was extra special, as they are still praying for the speedy recovery of their classmate Tair and her mother, wounded in a recent rocket attack.
+To the children of one of Chai Ashkelon's day care centers this was extra special, as they are still praying for the speedy recovery of their classmate Tair and her mother, wounded in a recent rocket attack.
 Out thanks to Rabbis Valinkin and Kotner for ditributing these wonderful gifts and of course to our friends in South Africa for sending them

 Visiting the Wounded